dgoffredo/okra/README.md

 database in some programming language.

 It doesn't support messages-in-messages, or anything cool.
 It just maps mostly-flat protobuf messages into mostly-flat SQL tables.
-The one cool thing that it supports is arrays of basic types or enum types.
+The two cool things that it supports are enum types and arrays of basic types or of enum types.

 How
 ---